Robert J. Slater

-Robert J. Slater aka Doc Slater (July 1837 - May 3, 1902) was a gambling club owner, sporting man, and political boss prominent in Baltimore, Maryland during the post-Civil War era.
-He was the owner of the principal gambling club in Baltimore, which was patronized by the city's elite, including politicians, wealthy businessmen, and prominent visitors.
-Slater was known for his unassuming demeanor, impeccable dress, and the professional, orderly manner in which he ran his establishments.
-He was a Democratic-Conservative ward boss who gave away cash freely, it was said that he carried the whole of East Baltimore in his pocket.
+Robert J. Slater aka Doc Slater (July 1837 – May 3, 1902) was a gambling club owner, sporting man, and political boss prominent in Baltimore, Maryland during the post-Civil War era.
+He was the owner of the principal gambling club in Baltimore, which was patronized by the state's elite, including politicians, wealthy businessmen, wealthy farmers, and prominent visitors.
+He was a Democratic-Conservative ward boss who it was said carried the whole of East Baltimore in his pocket.
 He also controlled gambling clubs in other cities and was known nationally.